 Meg: What was the catalyst for the creation of Banglanatak?

-Noting that lack of employable skills is a major cause of poverty and marginalization in India, banglanatak dot com, a 21 year old social enterprise working in the field of inclusive and sustainable development, identified the immense wealth of cultural and creative skills as means to alleviate rural poverty.
-We started working on an experimental program on revitalizing India's rural and traditional creative economy, which became successful over the years and was recognized globally as an evidence based replicable model, called Art for Life (AFL) Programme.
+Amitava: We saw that lack of employable skills is a major cause of poverty and marginalization in India and identified the immense wealth of cultural and creative skills as a means to alleviate rural poverty.
+We started working on an experimental program to revitalize India's rural and traditional creative economy, which became successful over the years and was recognized globally as an evidence-based, replicable model called Art for Life (AFL) Programme.

 Sustainable Development with 'Art for Life'